ADMISSION PROCEDURE FOR GRADUATE DEGREE STATUS

-New students receive WINGS login credentials by mail from the Graduate School.
+- New students receive WINGS login credentials via their application portal.

-Students can change their registration on WINGS Express or in person by dropping or adding courses at RaiderConnect.
-Please refer to the academic schedule for deadline dates, fees, and/or refunds for dropping classes.
+Students can change their registration through WINGS Express or in person by dropping or adding courses at RaiderConnect.
+Please refer to the academic calendar for deadlines, and to the Bursar’s Web page for fees and refunds for dropping classes.

-Students may drop or withdraw from a course without a grade appearing on their record with a "W" substituting on their transcript for the course grade up to specific dates each term.
-Refer to the academic schedule for the deadlines that apply to drop or withdraw from a class.
+Before specific dates each term, students may withdraw from (“drop”) a course with a "W" substituting on their transcript for the course grade.
+Refer to the academic calendar for the deadlines to drop or withdraw from a class.

-Students who stop attending a course and do not make an official withdrawal through WINGS Express or at RaiderConnect will receive a grade of "F" or "X" at the instructor's discretion.
+Students who stop attending a course and do not officially withdraw through WINGS Express or at RaiderConnect will receive a grade of "F" or "X," at the instructor's discretion.
 The "X' grade remains on the students' permanent record and is computed in the grade point average as an "F." Not attending class or notifying an instructor does not constitute official withdrawal.